oobabooga/text-generation-webui/README.md

 - **Web search**: Optionally search the internet with LLM-generated queries based on your input to add context to the conversation.
 - Advanced chat management: Edit messages, navigate between message versions, and branch conversations at any point.
 - Automatic prompt formatting using Jinja2 templates.
 You don't need to ever worry about prompt formats.
+- Automatic GPU layers for GGUF models (on NVIDIA GPUs).
 - UI that resembles the original ChatGPT style.
 - Three chat modes: `instruct`, `chat-instruct`, and `chat`, with automatic prompt templates in `chat-instruct`.
 - Free-form text generation in the Default/Notebook tabs without being limited to chat turns.
 You can send formatted conversations from the Chat tab to these.